 Our studies and scientific research are key to achieving our success rates of 70% and 80% for IVF and egg donation, while maintaining a cumulative pregnancy rate after three attempts which is very close to 100%.

 Time and age in assisted reproduction

 Far from the romantic idea of holding back time, many of the advances in assisted reproduction allow us to control it.
 First and foremost, the AMH (anti-Müllerian hormone) test, is a blood test that assesses the ovarian reserve.
 For those whose biological clock is already ticking, fertility preservation or vitrification of oocytes might be the option to freeze time.

-Secondly, aside from the most well-known options, IVI wages its own particular battle against time with several studies on ovarian rejuvenation.
-This technique consists of regenerating the ovarian niche by infusing platelet-rich plasma from stem-cell-rich blood or by activating dormant follicles by fragmenting the ovarian tissue (OFFA technique).
-As a result of this technique, women with very poor or almost inexistent ovarian reserve have been able to conceive and several babies have been born.
-IVI London is a pioneer centre in ovarian rejuvenation, our results being presented in the most important scientific meetings worldwide.
+Secondly, IVI wages its own particular battle against time with several studies on ovarian rejuvenation.
+This technique consists of regenerating the ovarian niche by infusing platelet-rich plasma from stem-cell-rich blood.
+We can also activate dormant follicles by fragmenting the ovarian tissue (OFFA technique).
+As a result, women with very poor ovarian reserve have been able to conceive and have allowed several babies have been born.
+IVI London is pioneer in ovarian rejuvenation, and our results have been presented in the most important scientific meetings worldwide.

-Last but not least, a recent line of research is working on trying to recover (lengthen) the telomeres (ends of the chromosomes, indicators of ageing) by means of a specific medication.
-In other words, research is being carried out to prevent the progressive deterioration of the telomeres in patients with low ovarian reserve to prevent or delay the ovarian ageing process and its implications for their future motherhood.
+Lastly, a recent line of our research is to lengthen the telomeres (ends of the chromosomes, indicators of ageing) by applying specific medication.
+In other words, research is being carried out to prevent the deterioration of telomeres in patients with low ovarian reserve.
+This delays the ovarian ageing process and its implications for their future motherhood.

-Taking all the above into consideration, IVI’s passion for science, research and life has helped and will keep helping patients to hold their future child in their arms.
+Above all, we hope that IVI’s passion for science, research, and creating life continues to allow our patients to hold their future child in their arms.